pkarsy/AutomaticSchoolBellTimer/README.md

 - Hard to use, almost unusable hardware control panel.
 - Severe time drift.
 This basically means constant maintenance and/or that the bell never rings at the expected time.
 A few minutes/even seconds error does not seem to be a problem at first glance, but the real problem is the argument with the students that the time is passed that they are gonna loose the bus etc.
 - Not capable of switching to Daylight savings time.
 Even WIFI plugs have problems on this.
-- Computer based solutions suffer from complexity and unreliability.
-Operating system updates, broken harware, high electricity consumption, audio equipment maintainance, are some of the drawbacks.
+- Computer based solutions are overkill and suffer from complexity and unreliability.
+Operating system updates, broken hardware, high electricity consumption, audio equipment maintainance, are some of the drawbacks.
 - Wall WIFI plugs like TUYA, sonoff etc have almost always the problem with limited number of timers.
 Every one needs a different mobile application, and they can ONLY be controlled by their modile app.
 - Especially WIFI plugs cannot be used as [dry(no voltage) contacts](https://en.wikipedia.org/wiki/Dry_contact) (See **electrical connection**).
-Most of the time this is a deal braker (see electrical connection).
+Usually this alone is a deal braker.
 - Wifi based timers do not have internal battery backed RTC, and without network even temporarily, will lose the time.
 - Limited/No protection from moisture and dust.